awstringer1/aghq-software-paper-code/README.md

 checks for them and if they are not installed, throws a warning and skips the example in which they are used:

 - `ipoptr`: used in Example 4.2, Galactic Mass Estimation.
 Requires a working installation of `IPOPT`.
 See [here](https://coin-or.github.io/Ipopt/INSTALL.html).
-This is a laborious installation so can be skipped.

 - `INLA`: used as one method to compare to in Example 5.1, Loaloa.
 Not on `CRAN`, can be installed from [this page](https://www.r-inla.org/download-install).